shanemcfadden/mcfaddenpiano.com/README.md

 # Todo

-- Standardize styles
-- Image slider (hero header)
+- Preload images in slider for Safari